MaxwellKendall/maxwellkendall.com/src/blog-posts/data-structures/graphs.md

 In the above example, you can see that we always use `.push()` to append the neighbors to the data structure, but the order in which they are removed is completely different.
 The stack uses `.pop()` for reading/removing and the queue uses `.shift()`.
 We can accomplish the same behavior by using `.push()` only for stacks and `.unshift()` only for queues and always using `.pop()` for removing/reading.
 In either implementation, we are following the proper add/remove principle.

 ## Cycles
 An undirected graph has a potential infinite loop -- or cycle -- on every edge.
 To avoid this, we instantiate a `Set` to mark each node we traverse as visited.
 You might also have the same issue with a `directed` graph; however, in many cases a graph of this sort will be introduced as `acyclical` so in that case we are prompted to not use a `visited` set.

+With a directed graph, a cycle is a bit more difficult to detect.

+> A cycle in a directed graph is when the starting node for some path ultimately leads back to itself

 ## Graph Components
 A "component" in a graph is going to be a single node or group of nodes which are connected to one another.